Published: 01 December 2017

 Phenomena related to the capillary number were studied by modeling the hydrodynamic processes [11, 12] of field development.
 The results are presented for a quarter of a five-point waterflood pattern of a uniform permeability formation and several inhomogeneous layers for both correlated and uncorrelated permeability distributions with one injection and one producing well.
 In Table 1 shows reservoir and grid properties the same for all cases.

 The total number of mesh blocks was 19 881 (141×141×1).
 Due to the influence of grid orientation, the model was rotated on 45° with 9 941 active blocks.
-The length of the grid unit in the direction of the axes x and y was equal to 2.012 m, so the total length in each direction was 201.2 m, as a result of which the whole formation system covered an area of 0.647 km2.
+The length of the grid unit in the direction of the axes and was equal to 2.012 m, so the total length in each direction was 201.2 m, as a result of which the whole formation system covered an area of 0.647 km2.
 In the work, setting the flow rate in the borehole block, the value of the capillary number changed to investigate its effect on the selection results.

 Table 1Data used in modeling